latiina/railfocus/README.md

 Run the compass compiler for the .css files to update.

+## Slider image sizes
+There are two Jssor sliders on this template.

+1) Jssor_1- with thumbnails
+    Main image recommended size 1200x635px
+    Thumbnail 190x130px

+2) Jssor_2- no thumbnails - recommended size: 790x525px

 ## Framework and apps used

 Acknowledgements and appreciation goes to the following sites to enable putting this one-pager together: